msimerson/mail-dmarc/README.md

 # VERSION

-version 1.20180917
+version 1.20191023

 # SYNOPSIS

 DMARC: Domain-based Message Authentication, Reporting and Conformance

     my $dmarc = Mail::DMARC::PurePerl->new(
       ... # see the documentation for the "new" method for required args );

     my $result = $dmarc->validate();

     if ( $result->result eq 'pass' ) {
        ...continue normal processing...
        return;
     };

     # any result that did not pass is a fail.
 Now for disposition

     if ( $result->evalated->disposition eq 'reject' ) {
        ...treat the sender to a 550 ...
     };
     if ( $result->evalated->disposition eq 'quarantine' ) {
        ...assign a bunch of spam points...
     };
     if ( $result->evalated->disposition eq 'none' ) {
        ...continue normal processing...
     };

 # DESCRIPTION

 This module is a suite of tools for implementing DMARC.
-It adheres very tightly to the 2013 DMARC draft, intending to implement every MUST and every SHOULD.
+It adheres to the 2013 DMARC draft, intending to implement every MUST and every SHOULD.

-This module can be used...
+This module can be used by...

-- by MTAs and filtering tools like SpamAssassin to validate that incoming messages are aligned with the purported sender's policy.
+- MTAs and filtering tools like SpamAssassin to validate that incoming messages are aligned with the purported sender's policy.
-- by email senders, to receive DMARC reports from other mail servers and display them via CLI and web interfaces.
+- email senders, to receive DMARC reports from other mail servers and display them via CLI and web interfaces.
-- by MTA operators to send DMARC reports to DMARC author domains.
+- MTA operators to send DMARC reports to DMARC author domains.

 When a message arrives via SMTP, the MTA or filtering application can pass in a small amount of metadata about the connection (envelope details, SPF and DKIM results) to Mail::DMARC.
 When the **validate** method is called, Mail::DMARC will determine if:

     a. the header_from domain exists
     b. the header_from domain publishes a DMARC policy
-    c. if not, end processing
+    c. if a policy is published...
     d. does the message conform to the published policy?
     e. did the policy request reporting?
 If so, save details.